marco-willi/camera-trap-classifier/README.md

 To install the GPU version use this command:
 ```
-pip install git+git://github.com/marco-willi/camera-trap-classifier.git[tf-gpu]
+pip install git+git://github.com/marco-willi/camera-trap-classifier.git#egg=camera_trap_classifier[tf-gpu]
 ```

-The software can then be used from the commandline:
+The software can then be used from the command line (see below for more details):
 ```
-ctc.create_dataset_inventory
+ctc.create_dataset_inventory --help
-ctc.create_dataset
+ctc.create_dataset --help
-ctc.train
+ctc.train --help
-ctc.predict
+ctc.predict --help
-ctc.export
+ctc.export --help
 ```